coffeeandsecurity/DakshSCRA/README.md

 ```

-> Note: The tool is currently in the early stages of development and is being actively improved upon.
-It was first introduced at the Blackhat USA 2022 (6-9 August) Source Code Review training session as an aid to automate certain code review tasks for students.
-The primary objective of this tool is to assist code reviewers in identifying potential security vulnerabilities by automating certain areas of interest during the source code review process.
+> **Note:** This tool is still in its initial development phases and is undergoing active enhancements.
+It made its debut at the Blackhat USA 2022 Source Code Review training session from 6th to 9th August, serving as a valuable aid for automating select code review tasks tailored for students.
+The tool's main goal is to streamline the source code review process by automatically pinpointing areas of potential security vulnerabilities for the reviewers.

 The tool currently offers the following functionalities:
 * Options to use programming language-specific rules specific for finding areas of interests
-* Option to extend or add new rules for any new or existing languages
+* Options to extend or add new rules for any new or existing languages
 * Generate a raw output both in text and HTML format for inspection

 Feel free to contribute towards updating or adding new rules and future development.

 If you find any bugs, report them to d3basis.m0hanty@gmail.com.

 # HOWTO